 Hanks-type kinase YabT phosphorylates SsbA

 In B. subtilis, three Hanks-type serine/threonine kinases are known to exist: PrkC (11), YabT (12) and PrkD (13).
 All of these kinases are known to phosphorylate several different B. subtilis proteins, and were thus potential candidates for phosphorylating SsbA on threonine.
-In order to assess their capacity to phosphorylate SsbA, we individually incubated purified kinases with SsbA, in the presence of ATP radioactively labelled at the gamma position.
-This in vitro phosphorylation assay revealed that YabT is the most efficient of the three kinases in phosphorylating SsbA (Figure 3).
-In the presence of PrkC and PrkD SsbA was also weakly phosphorylated, but the process was clearly less efficient.
-We concluded that YabT is the main kinase responsible for phosphorylation of SsbA.
+In order to assess their capacity to phosphorylate SsbA, we used an in vitro phosphorylation assay described previously (6).
+Purified kinases were individually incubated with SsbA, in the presence of ATP radioactively labelled at the gamma position.
+In this assay, kinases use the phosphate at the gamma position in the ATP to autophosphorylate, or phosphorylate protein substrates.
+This in vitro phosphorylation assay revealed that all three Hanks-type serine-threonine kinases can phosphorylate SsbA to some extent (Figure 3).
+From the densitometry quantification of the phosphorylated SsbA bands, we concluded that PrkD is the least efficient kinase of SsbA (relative band intensity 11.235), followed by PrkC (relative band intensity 20.902), and YabY is the most efficient of the three (relative band intensity 68.544).
+We concluded that YabT is likely to be the main kinase responsible for phosphorylation of SsbA.
 Interestingly, we have previously shown that YabT phosphorylates the general recombinase RecA of B. subtilis, at the residue serine 2 (12).
 Phosphorylation of RecA occurred mainly during early spore formation, and was required for RecA participation in checking chromosome integrity during sporulation.
 Specifically, YabT-dependent phosphorylation enhanced the formation of transient RecA foci on the B. subtilis chromosome, and the absence of phosphorylation led to increased sensitivity to DNA damage.
 Our present results suggest that YabT also activates the loading of multiple tetramers of SsbA onto single-stranded DNA, by phosphorylating its residue threonine 38.
 It is plausible to presume that the formation of RecA foci and loading of SsbA tetramers are a part of the same mechanism involved in either sensing or repairing DNA damage.
 YabT, which is mainly expressed during sporulation (12), could be the key activator of RecA and SsbA for participating in this early sporulation check-point.
-To further explore this hypothesis, quantification of phosphorylation of SsbA and RecA should be peformed in time dependent manner during early stages of sporulation, and correlated to YabT activity measured in vivo.
+To further explore this hypothesis, quantification of phosphorylation of SsbA and RecA should be performed in time dependent manner during early stages of sporulation, and correlated to YabT activity measured in vivo.

 Figure 3.
 YabT phosphorylates SsbA.
 In vitro phosphorylation assay with purified B. subtilis Hanks-type kinases YabT, PrkC and PrkD (1 µM), and the SsbA (5 µM).
 The protein(s) present in the assay are indicated above each lane.
 Reactions were incubated for 60 min in the presence of 32P-γ-ATP, run on SDS-PAGE, and signals were revealed by autoradiography.
 The positon to which SsbA migrates on the gel is indicated by an arrow.